 Enter your password.
 Click Log in.

 When logged in, you’ll see the Shopify admin panel.
-On the lower-left navigation menu, click Settings.
+On the lower-left navigation menu, click the Settings link.

-Next, click on Store Details > Edit in the Basic Information section.
+Next, click on Store Details > Edit in the Profile section.

 Change Store Name